dsu-arl/event-cybher2025-dojo/python/logical-operators/DESCRIPTION.md

    2. Average Test Score greater than or equal to 70 and an attendance greater than or equal to 75 means they are passing
    3. Anything else is falling
 4. Write the python code that prints the student's classification
+5. Test your code with `python yourFile.py`
+6. Verify your solution with `/challenge/verify yourFile.py`

 ```bash
 # Example Running of the program
 python yourScript.py